And Ut Pictura Poesis Is Her Name

 May begin, and in doing so be undone.

-John Ashbery’s “And Ut Pictura Poesis Is Her Name” is a complex and evocative poem published in his 1987 collection, Houseboat Days.
-The title, a Latin phrase meaning “as is painting, so is poetry,” immediately establishes the poem’s central concern: the relationship between the two art forms, and the very act of creation itself.
-The poem doesn’t offer a straightforward definition of this relationship but rather explores the difficulties of expressing beauty, meaning, and genuine connection in a modern context.
-It meditates on the challenges of self-awareness, the fleeting nature of inspiration, and the paradoxical desire for both understanding and escape in communication.
-The poem suggests that the very attempt to articulate meaning can be self-defeating, leading to a beautiful but ultimately unresolved tension.
+John Ashbery’s “And Ut Pictura Poesis Is Her Name,” published in his 1987 collection, Houseboat Days, is a rich and thought-provoking poem.
+The title itself, a Latin phrase meaning “as is painting, so is poetry,” immediately signals the poem’s central concern: the intricate relationship between visual art and written verse, and the very essence of artistic creation.
+The poem does not offer simple answers but rather navigates the challenges of expressing beauty, meaning, and authentic connection in the modern world.

 In-Depth Analysis of “And Ut Pictura Poesis Is Her Name”